codyorr4-roblox/Osier-Framework/README.md

 _dont forget to report bugs or to provide feedback_

-# Why use the lanky framework?
+# Why use the osier framework?

 ## Open source and flexible
 * Osier is practically a base for your very own framework